 You're here to celebrate the love you share for one another, but oftentimes you never hear the bride and groom's love story at their wedding.
-Don't leave out yours.
-Come up with a way for your officiant to include your couple history.
-Just make sure to keep the story short and sweet — there's no need to get bogged down in the details of who kissed whom first or what you were wearing!
+Don't leave yours out.
+Come up with a way for your officiant to include your history as a couple.
+Just make sure to keep the story short and sweet—there's no need to get bogged down in the details of who kissed whom first or what you were wearing!

 A Special Reading

-Including a reading in your wedding is a personal decision, but it's a great way to involve friends or family who aren't otherwise a part of the wedding.
+Including a reading at your wedding is a personal decision, but it's a great way to involve friends or family who aren't otherwise a part of the wedding.
 Have cousins, a close friend, or a beloved aunt and uncle (or some combo of all of these people!) share in the reading of a favorite love poem, a blessing, or a psalm.
-Avoid letting them write their own speech though — the wedding ceremony is not the time for toasts.
+Avoid letting them write their own speech, though—the wedding ceremony is not the time for toasts.

 A Loving Glance

-One thing bride and grooms often forget is to take everything in — and the wedding goes by in such a blur!
+One thing brides and grooms often forget is to take everything in—and the wedding goes by in such a blur!
 The ceremony, with everyone gathered in one place, is the perfect opportunity to take in and appreciate everyone who has come out to celebrate the two of you.
 Incorporate a pause in the ceremony when you turn around to face and take in the crowd.
 You won't need to fake a smile for the camera when you see all the love looking back at you.